Hiring Student Workers

 - A cost-effective workforce, which includes access to work-study funding

-- A willingness of student employees to perform a wide variety of tasks, which can free full-time staff for other duties
+- A willingness of student workers to perform a wide variety of tasks, which can free full-time staff for other duties

-- Flexibility: Student employees can vary the hours they work each week, handle seasonal workloads, and work non-routine hours
+- Flexibility: Student workers can vary the hours they work each week, handle seasonal workloads, and work non-routine hours

 - The ability of student staff to understand the needs and viewpoints of other students, helping student customers feel more comfortable, and letting the full-time staff know about issues from the student point of view